INTRODUCING OUR DOG DYLAN!

 Fortunately, after doing a lot of dog research and listening to my reasoning (or as she would call it, begging), she relented.
 Her only requirement was that we get the dog from a breeder that could assure us it would have a calm demeanor.
 Reputable breeders do temperament testing soon after puppies are born to determine what type of disposition a dog will have.
 This is particularly important when figuring out if a puppy would be a good working dog.
 For example, a puppy that tests as nervous and startled by loud noises would not be a good seeing eye dog.

-I would have preferred to adopt from a shelter given the large number of great dogs that are euthanized in them every year, but at that point we had little experience in determining a dog’s temperament or dog training, so I agreed that we would find a breeder.
+I would have preferred to adopt from a shelter given the large number of great dogs that are euthanized in them every year, but at that point we had little experience in determining a dog’s temperament or dog training, so I agreed that we would find a breeder (although now we both agree we'll only adopt shelter dogs from now on).

 PICKING UP OUR NEW PUPPY

-We’ve had Dylan for 11 years now, and he has been a fantastic dog.
+We’ve had Dylan for almost 12 years now, and he has been a fantastic dog.
 He has a sweet, gentle disposition, he’s very well behaved, and he’s incredibly smart.
 We didn’t realize how smart he was until we got another dog, Miguel.

 Miguel likes to save treats and flaunt them in front of Dylan, who like any lab gobbles up anything put in front of him in seconds.
 He's also self-appointed guard dog, so he will investigate any suspicious goings on outside.